msi-ris/Tutorials/rnaseq_lec.md

 extraction protocols and library preparation protocols for long-read sequencing are much more expensive and specialized.

-The analytical workflows for long-read RNAseq are quite different from the ones sketched in the previous sections.
+The analytical workflows for long-read RNASeq are quite different from the ones sketched in the previous sections.
 To analyze these data, you will need to develop a custom workflow for your data.
 Pacific Biosciences maintains a [landing page](https://github.com/PacificBiosciences/IsoSeq3) for their isoform